-Koh Lipe is an island paradise with turquoise waters, white sand beaches and a population of just 800 people.
+Koh Lipe is Thailand's secret island paradise, with its turquoise waters, white sand beaches and a population of just 800 people.
 It spans only 3km in length, but has many unique bars, restaurants and beaches.
-It is no wonder it's known as the "Maldives of Thailand"!
+It is no wonder it's known as the Maldives of Thailand!

-Top Things to do on Koh Lipe
+8 Fun Things to do in Koh Lipe

 1. Beach day on Sunrise Beach

 Sunrise Beach is known for its abundance of aquatic marine life, so you can snorkel right off the beach!
 Grab your beach bag, beach towel, a fresh cold coconut and head over to the beach to soak up the sun.
 When you've had enough relaxing on the picturesque white sand beach, take a dip in the crystal clear blue sea.

 2. Kayak to the tiny islet of Koh Kra

 Rent a kayak from Sunrise Beach and take a 30-minute paddle over to the remote islet, Koh Kra.
 There is a small beach on the southern side you can park your kayak.
 Walk a few steps to the Northern side of the island to find a peaceful sandy beach to swim in.
 This was our favourite activity in Koh Lipe.